cnuernber/dtype-next/docs/datatype-to-dtype-next.md

-What this design *did* achieve, however, was substantial generalized performance as exhibited both in our professional engagements of the type that is very expensive to achieve with any JVM language.
+What this design *did* achieve, however, was substantial generalized performance as exhibited in our professional engagements of the type that is very expensive to achieve with any JVM language.
 It also enabled the efficient integration with tools such as TVM, Numpy, and the creation of a dataframe library with competitive performance with C toolkits.